Welcome to Country

 Kellock Lodge (Alexandra) has also been under scrutiny by the Agency over unmet standards.
-An unannounced audit by the Agency in January found 2 outcomes unmet out of the 4 inspected.
-A subsequent Review Audit between 7 and 14 February caused the Delegate of the Agency to find the following 7 outcomes unmet.
+An unannounced audit by the Agency in January found two outcomes unmet out of the 4 inspected.
+A subsequent Review Audit between 7 and 14 February caused the Delegate of the Agency to find the following seven outcomes unmet.

 - 1.8 Information Systems